 (3) Increasing the area of shear reinforcement provided and/or reducing the spacing of the links.

-It is rare to modify tension reinforcement for the purpose of shear resistance.
+It is not very common to modify the percentage of longitudinal reinforcement for the purpose of shear resistance.

-In this post, a beam is loaded at ultimate limit state as shown above.
+In this article, a beam is loaded at the ultimate limit state as shown above.
 We are to design support B for shear according to Eurocode 2 and BS 8110.
 The preliminary design data is given below.

 Design Data: